Dance Studios in South Florida

 A successful dance studio almost always has a well trained and experienced dance instructor as the owner or operator.
 The owner often creates the brand including the design of the classes, a friendly front office staff, a welcoming environment, and well trained teachers.
 An owner with expert knowledge about dance will be able to properly supervise the dance teachers who actually teach the students, and will be able to guide parents through their child’s progression in the program.
 Most successful owners do not teach dance classes themselves, nor do they even work in the studio full time.
 But they are involved enough so that they are accessible to the parents (rarely except for special situations) and staff while ensuring the quality of the brand.

 Pricing A Dance Studio for Sale

 When it comes time to sell a dance studio, the first step is to use a professional business broker who should determine the worth of the studio.
-The best asking price for a dance studio is typically a range of 2-4 times the seller’s owner benefit.
+The best asking price for a dance studio is typically a range of 2-4 times the annual adjusted owner benefit.
 The owner benefit refers to the actual economic profits derived by the owner from a business.